Noise-Induced Hearing Loss: Q&A With Dr. Barry Hirsch

 - Try not to use several noisy machines at the same time.

-- Keep personal music players (mp3 players) and personal gaming device headsets, television sets, and stereos on a low volume.
+- Keep personal music players (mp3 players) and personal gaming device headsets, televisions, and stereos on a low volume.